-Levey goes on to say that, "Calcium excess in the body has been found to increase all-cause mortality and to literally be the most significant marker for increased cardiac risk (Coronary Artery Calcium Score)".
-And to top it all off, he tells us that, "the chronic release of calcium from osteoporotic bone to the rest of the body not only accelerates heart disease, but all diseases, resulting in significantly decreased longevity".
-Dr. Levy proceeds to hit us over the head with a statement that should leave all of us pondering what we've been taught our whole lives.
+Levey goes on to say that, “Calcium excess in the body has been found to increase all-cause mortality and to literally be the most significant marker for increased cardiac risk (Coronary Artery Calcium Score)“.
+And to top it all off, he tells us that, “the chronic release of calcium from osteoporotic bone to the rest of the body not only accelerates heart disease, but all diseases, resulting in significantly decreased longevity“.
+Dr. Levy proceeds to hit us over the head with a statement that should leave all of us pondering something we’ve been beat over the head with our whole lives.

 “There are several factors that contribute to osteoporotic conditions but there is one that is responsible for the lions share of bone loss.
 It initiates and severely worsens an imbalance in the bone remodeling cycle and it prevents incorporation of calcium into the bone matrix.”